tothpaul/DelphiACME/readme.md

 	 TExecuteACME.UnRegisterDomain();
 	 -> Domain.key      -> Revoke Certificat
 	 -> OnDone          -> the certificate is revoked.

+## New features in version 1.1

+Better error handling with error report SubjectAltNames let you define alternative names for the DomainName new OrderURL and OrderStatus properties
+FinalizeDomain is now used (with OrderURL) to retrieve the last requested Certificat OnHttpChallenge has a new parameter Processed to let you delay the challenge (call FinalizeDomain when the challenge is ready, the event will be fired again and then you can set Processed to True)

 ## Licence

 this repository contains the full source code of the demo application for the CLOSED SOURCE component TExecuteACME.